First-order logic

 There are many deductive systems for first-order logic which are both sound, i.e. all provable statements are true in all models; and complete, i.e. all statements which are true in all models are provable.
 Although the logical consequence relation is only semidecidable, much progress has been made in automated theorem proving in first-order logic.
 First-order logic also satisfies several metalogical theorems that make it amenable to analysis in proof theory, such as the Löwenheim–Skolem theorem and the compactness theorem.

 First-order logic is the standard for the formalization of mathematics into axioms, and is studied in the foundations of mathematics.
 Peano arithmetic and Zermelo–Fraenkel set theory are axiomatizations of number theory and set theory, respectively, into first-order logic.
 No first-order theory, however, has the strength to uniquely describe a structure with an infinite domain, such as the natural numbers or the real line.
 Axiom systems that do fully describe these two structures, i.e. categorical axiom systems, can be obtained in stronger logics such as second-order logic.

-The foundations of first-order logic were developed independently by Gottlob Frege and Charles Sanders Peirce.
-For a history of first-order logic and how it came to dominate formal logic, see José Ferreirós (2001).
+Historically speaking, the foundations of first-order logic were developed independently by Gottlob Frege and Charles Sanders Peirce in the 1880s.
+However, the distinction between first-order and higher-order logic was not well understood until metalogical ideas and results arrived, such as Gödel's completeness theorem in 1929.
+By the 1940s, first-order logic had become the dominant language of mathematical foundations.